Leafmire/edge-new-tab-extension-nextjs/README.md

 # Custom New Tab URL Chrome Extension

 This Chrome extension allows you to customize the new tab URL to your desired website.
-The extension is built using Next.js and can be easily built using the "build:extension" script specified in the `package.json` file.
+The extension is built using Next.js

 ## Features
 - Set a custom URL for the new tab page.